 At the same time they felled a white oak that had been killed by lightening a while ago.
 The white oak was in a less prominent spot but it was even older â preâ1770 and most likely planted by the great man himself.
 Another painful loss.
 At least the wood is now invaluable for restoration projects at the house.

 And then, on 31 March, the next tree came down â crumbling under its own weight.
 This was a big swamp chestnut oak which grew at the ha-ha wall on the slope towards the river.
 Planted in the 1760s or 1770s it was probably also placed there by Washington.
 It was completely rotten from the inside and just needed that last bit of wind to crash down.
 It's so sad to see these giants lying broken on the ground.

 When I scrambled around to pick up a bit of bark to take home as a memento, Dean got a chainsaw and sliced off a bit for me.
 Now I have my own Washington tree in my office.
 Thatâs the kind of history that gets under my skin.

-Andrea Wulf is an Eccles Centre Writer in Residence for 2013.
+Andrea Wulf is a Eccles Centre Writer-in-Residence emeritus.